lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

+* 0.9.7
+  * Factoring out Exception classes from BSON and EDC-Tools into BSON/Exception.pm6
+  * Bugfix in META.info
+  * Parse errors throw exceptions.
 * 0.9.6
   * Factoring out methods from BSON into EDC-Tools.
   * Methods in EDC-Tools converted into exported subs.